brunokoga/Montevideo/ultimateEquipment_dir/artifactsAndOthers/intelligentItems.md

 **Intelligence** 14; **Wisdom** 12; **Charisma** 18; **Ego** 17

-**Language** speech (Common and four other languages)
+**Language** speech (Common and four other languages

-This _+2 [keen](magicItems/weapons#_weapons-keen) [dancing](magicItems/weapons#_weapons-dancing) longsword_ is infused with the soul of a bard who chose to instill his consciousness into a weapon rather than to see his voice die.
+This _+2 [keen](magicItem_dir/weapons#_weapons-keen [dancing](magicItem_dir/weapons#_weapons-dancing longsword_ is infused with the soul of a bard who chose to instill his consciousness into a weapon rather than to see his voice die.
 The sword constantly sings.
-The only way to silence it to a whisper is with a DC 15 [Diplomacy](skills/diplomacy#_diplomacy) or [Intimidate](skills/intimidate#_intimidate) check, and even this only quiets the sword for 10 minutes plus another 10 minutes for every 5 points by which the DC is exceeded.
+The only way to silence it to a whisper is with a DC 15 [Diplomacy](skill_dir/diplomacy#_diplomacy or [Intimidate](skill_dir/intimidate#_intimidate check, and even this only quiets the sword for 10 minutes plus another 10 minutes for every 5 points by which the DC is exceeded.
 The sword speaks, though it typically communicates through song.
 A _singing sword_ has the following powers.

 - Eight times per day, a _singing sword_ can use bardic performance, but can only use the countersong, distraction, fascinate, inspire courage, or inspire competence abilities.
 The sword is treated as an 8th-level bard for the purposes of these abilities.
-- Three times per day, the _singing sword_ can use the _ [heroic finale](advanced/spells/heroicFinale#_heroic-finale)_ spell.
+- Three times per day, the _singing sword_ can use the _ [heroic finale](advanced/spell_dir/heroicFinale#_heroic-finale_ spell.

 **Construction Requirements**

 **Cost** 500 GP

-Craft Arms and Armor, _ [keen edge](spells/keenEdge#_keen-edge),_ _animate object_, the soul of a willing bard of at least 8th level
+Craft Arms and Armor, _ [keen edge](spell_dir/keenEdge#_keen-edge,_ _animate object_, the soul of a willing bard of at least 8th level